Welcome to my digital incarnation

 In August of 2014 I returned to Columbia to read law in all its numerous facets.
 There, the significance of patterns, different concepts of security, transactional mechanics and logistics, infrastructure projects, resources, finance and technology, interest me most in practical terms.
 Work for the federal judiciary intrigued me as it exposed layers upon layers of conflicts of interest and broad variety of methods and angles for evaluating controversies.
 One of my next hopes is to sometime continue that experience – it is like Pilates for the mind, epistemology in action.
 The following year, I enjoyed an immensely rewarding summer addressing cutting-edge issues in corporate and international taxation of complex financial structures in private practice, and decided to make it the focus of advanced educational endeavors as well as the primary focus of my work.
 Alex Raskolnikov challenged and guided me to combine mathematical and quantitative aspects with behavioral analysis and economics to arrive at coherent critical analysis of tax policy and its practical implementation.

 I seek constructive balance between imaginative lawyering and tangible outcome, the process of creation and of making things happen.
 It is not so much change I pursue as it is realization, implementation, and transition from vision to result.
 My background in a number of European and Asian social and business cultures leads me to seek out transnational, market-driven opportunities in a high-voltage professional environment.
-Opportunities for applying ideas attract me most: I serve as research assistant to Anu Bradford on a multi-year international antitrust project and assisted with legal research and drafting for a successful federal appeal of a capital habeas corpus denial by Bernard Harcourt.
+Opportunities for applying ideas attract me most: I served as research assistant to Anu Bradford on a multi-year international antitrust project and assisted with legal research and drafting for a successful federal appeal of a capital habeas corpus denial by Bernard Harcourt.